-A carefully curated collection of your best work will set your services apart from those of other designers and attract clients who share your style, as we mentioned.
+A showcase of your best work will set you apart from those of other designers and attract prospective employers who share your style, as we mentioned.
 For that reason, the portfolio should only show work that you want to repeat and specialize in.

 Your portfolio doesn’t have to be comprehensive.
 As you build your body of work, you can choose to include only the projects you loved the most.

-You may want to include some variety in your portfolio, such as the same aesthetic style in various interiors or budget ranges.
+You may want to include a variety of project types, such as hospitality design, retail design, product design, and residential design.
 But the projects should all come together to form a common thread about the work you do.

 Stories are naturally engaging to all humans, and that makes them a great way to get your message across.